Common Dental Issues Children Suffer From

 Tongue thrusting in children is the habit of placing the tongue on or between the teeth when swallowing, talking, or simply resting.
 This habit can seriously pressurize the front teeth and push them out of position.
 Like thumb sucking, the habit can also impact the development of your child’s speech.

-If you pick up that your child is tongue thrusting, the best thing to do will be to get in touch with a speech pathologist.
-The pathologist will help your child to strengthen the right muscles for chewing and work with them on the right way to swallow.
+If you pick up that your child is tongue-thrusting, the best thing to do is get in touch with a speech pathologist.
+The pathologist will help your child strengthen the right chewing muscles and work with them on swallowing.
 Your dentist in NW Calgary should also be able to advise you on a course of action.

 Early Tooth Loss

-Sometimes a child may lose a milk tooth before it is ready to come out.
-This can be caused by decay, injury, or insufficient space for teeth in the jaw.
-This can make chewing difficult and even affect joints in the jaw.
+Sometimes a child may lose a milk tooth before it is ready.
+It can be caused by decay, injury, or insufficient space for teeth in the jaw.
+It can make chewing difficult and even affect joints in the jaw.

 Canker Sores

 Because they are usually painful, give your child soft foods and drinks while they heal.
-An antimicrobial mouth wash may help as well.
+Antimicrobial mouthwash may help as well.

 Sensitive Teeth

 Children will often get sensitive teeth – they will feel sensitivity when eating or drinking hot or cold food and drinks.
-This could be caused by the thinner tooth enamel that children naturally have.
+It could be caused by the thinner tooth enamel that children naturally have.
 Sometimes the condition can indicate a more serious dental issue.
-If it turns out just to be thin enamel, your dentist can easily seal the teeth which will solve the problem.
+If it turns out to be thin enamel, your dentist can easily seal the teeth, solving the problem.

 Conclusion

 These are all common dental issues that your little one may face.
-Every child’s dental health is different and they’re subject to different circumstances that can affect his or her teeth.
-If you have any misgivings about your child’s dental health, do not hesitate to get in touch with your dentist.
+Every child’s dental health is different, subject to different circumstances that can affect their teeth.
+Do not hesitate to contact your dentist if you have misgivings about your child’s dental health.

 Schedule Hygiene